jeandersonbc/builder-diff/README.md

 ## Contributing

-Feel free to fork and adjust it according to your necessities.
+* Feel free to fork and adjust it according to your necessities.

-If you have any questions or concerns, you are welcome to open a new issue.
+* If you have any questions or concerns, you are welcome to open a new issue.

-If you find this script helpful, don't forget to leave a start :smile:
+* If you find this script helpful, don't forget to leave a start :smile:

+## Acknowledgements

+This helper script was initially implemented in Python, but thanks to the tip of my friend @gabriel-bezerra on Twitter, I saved some lines of code using plain Bash :smile: